rudderlabs/rudder-workflow-engine/README.md

     - In the above example: **processECommerace** step is the workflow step and importing additional bindings.
 Both workflow’s (**commonBinding**) and step’s (**stepBinding**) bindings are available to the workflow step.

 ### Batch Step
-This helps to batch the inputs by length or size.
+This helps to batch the inputs using filter and by length or size.
 We can also define our own batching by implementing [**BatchExecutor**](./src/steps/types.ts#L114) interface.

 #### Syntax
 ```yaml